cmoestl/heliocats/README.md

 ## Usage

-For running the jupyter notebook (files with .ipynb), first activate the helio environment:
+For running the jupyter notebook (files with .ipynb) or the python scripts (.py), first activate the helio environment:

     conda activate helio

+# ICME statistics

-and then use either (depending on your preference for lab or notebook):
+use either (depending on your preference for lab or notebook):

     jupyter lab cme_statistics.ipynb

     jupyter notebook cme_statistics.ipynb

-For the python scripts, activate the environment
-    conda activate helio

-and run:
+    python cme_statistics.py

+These codes make CME statistics to get the results and plots for the paper Möstl et al. (2020, in preparation).
+Currently this is being moved from the script cme_statistics.py to the *cme_statistics.ipynb* notebook.

+# ICME catalog

+*work in progress, don't use yet!*
+This creates the ICMECAT catalog

     python icmecat_maker.py

-processes data into a normalized format and creates the ICMECAT catalog.

-    python cme_statistics.py

-makes CME statistics to get the results and plots for the paper Möstl et al. (2020, in preparation).
-Currently this is being moved to the *cme_statistics.ipynb* notebook.
+The catalog is available in all of these formats: .p, .xlsx, .json, .csv, .html, .txt

+Load this catalog with

+    import pickle
+    file='icmecat/HELCATS_ICMECAT_v20.p'
+    ic=pickle.load( open(file, 'rb'))

+"ic" is a pandas dataframe, the names of all parameters can be seen with

+    ic.keys()

+and the data can be accessed by

+    ic.icmecat_id
+    ic.icme_start_time
+    ic.mo_bmax
+    ic.mo_sc_heliodistance
+    ...

+which works particularly well in ipython or a jupyter notebook.

+All times (ic.icme_start_time, ic.mo_start_time, ic.mo_end_time) are python datetime objects.
+They can be used directly plotting with matplotlib, but canb also easily converted into many formats by:

+    from sunpy.time import parse_time
+    parse_time(ic.icme_start_time).plot_date
+    parse_time(ic.icme_start_time).iso
+    ...

+# Spacecraft positions and data

     python sc_positions_insitu.py

 makes movies of spacecraft positions and in situ data.

+# Real time data update

     python data_update.py